-Keras is the high-level API of TensorFlow 2.0: an approchable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
+Keras is the high-level API of the TensorFlow platform: an approachable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
 It provides essential abstractions and building blocks for developing and shipping machine learning solutions with high iteration velocity.

-Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of TensorFlow 2.0: you can run Keras on TPU or on large clusters of GPUs, and you can export your Keras models to run in the browser or on a mobile device.
+Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of the TensorFlow platform: you can run Keras on TPU or on large clusters of GPUs, and you can export your Keras models to run in the browser or on a mobile device.

 The core data structures of Keras are layers and models.

 For more complex architectures, you should use the Keras functional API,

 which allows to build arbitrary graphs of layers, or write models entirely from scratch via subclasssing.

 from tensorflow.keras.layers import Dense model.add(Dense(units=64, activation='relu')) model.add(Dense(units=10, activation='softmax'))